betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 **Meta Data**

 The information will also be part of the MetaData and can therefore used by any UI client.
-E.g. the GAMA Admin UI uses this information to render a mandatory input field for this attribute.
+E.g. the ActiveQL Admin UI uses this information to render a mandatory input field for this attribute.

 ### Required Example